 As it happened, the BPL, with its rare books collection then in a growing, but still nascent state, was particularly interested in the Barlow sale.
 Though exceedingly strong in certain areas, the library’s collections were still somewhat deficient when it came to rare and early Americana.
 Partially as a point of pride, then, the Board of Trustees saw the sale of Barlow’s books as an opportunity to both build the BPL’s collections and to bolster the library’s reputation at a single stroke.

-Over the course of the week-long sale, Chamberlain made hundreds of purchases, but on the final day he brought away the crown jewel of the auction: an early manuscript copy of the records of the Massachusetts Bay Colony.
-Entered in the Barlow catalog as lot no. 2765, The true copie of the court booke of the Governor and society of the Massachusetts Bay in New England contains records of the pre-migration business of the Massachusetts Bay Company beginning in 1629, along with the court records of the colony through 1646.
+Over the course of the week-long sale, Chamberlain made hundreds of purchases, but on the final day he brought away the crown jewel of the auction: an early manuscript copy of the records of the Massachusetts Bay Colonyopens a new window.
+Entered in the Barlow catalog as lot no. 2765, The true copie of the court booke of the Governor and society of the Massachusetts Bay in New England opens a new windowcontains records of the pre-migration business of the Massachusetts Bay Company beginning in 1629, along with the court records of the colony through 1646.

 Chamberlain’s purchase of the manuscript was a blockbuster acquisition for the BPL.
 Though primarily a copy of a slightly earlier manuscript, the Court booke is nevertheless an important and, in certain ways, unique document.
-The State Library of Massachusetts had attempted to purchase it from Barlow in 1865.3 During the auction, Chamberlain faced stiff competition, particularly from the John Carter Brown Library in Providence, though he eventually prevailed with a winning bid of $6,500.4 The True copie of the court booke fetched the highest price in the auction by far.
-At a hammer price of $2,900, the runner-up was the first Latin edition of Christopher Columbus’ letter announcing his arrival in the New World, printed in 1493.
-This tiny, eight-page book also went to the BPL, along with an extraordinarily rare copy of a pamphlet known as Mourt’s relation, which Chamberlain purchased for $350.
+The State Library of Massachusetts had attempted to purchase it from Barlow in 1865.3 During the auction, Chamberlain faced stiff competition, particularly from the John Carter Brown Libraryopens a new window in Providence, though he eventually prevailed with a winning bid of $6,500.4 The True copie of the court booke fetched the highest price in the auction by far.
+At a hammer price of $2,900, the runner-up was the first Latin edition of Christopher Columbus’ letter announcing his arrival in the New Worldopens a new window, printed in 1493.
+This tiny, eight-page book also went to the BPL, along with an extraordinarily rare copy of a pamphlet known as Mourt’s relationopens a new window, which Chamberlain purchased for $350.
 Printed in 1622, Mourt’s relation details the Pilgrims’ landing at Plymouth and their first months in New England.
-It includes the earliest surviving text of the Mayflower Compact, and ends with the first celebration of thanksgiving in the colony.
+It includes the earliest surviving text of the Mayflower Compactopens a new window, and ends with the first celebration of thanksgiving in the colony.

 - Reports of the proceedings of the City Council of Boston for the year commencing Monday, January 6, 1890, and ending Saturday, January 3, 1891 (Boston: Rockwell and Churchill, 1891) p.
-18.
+18opens a new window.

-- See the BPL’s annotated copy of the Barlow sale catalogue (Z1207 .B259), which shows the specific lots purchased by the library.
+- See the BPL’s annotated copy of the Barlow sale catalogue (Z1207 .B259)opens a new window, which shows the specific lots purchased by the library.